Chart Color Schemes

 Curlewis features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 81.8% of all households, including 34.6% couples with children, 32.1% couples without children, and 14.1% single parent families.
-Non-family households account for the remaining 18.2%, with lone person households at 15.3% and group households comprising 2.8%.
-The median household size is 2.7 people, larger than the Rest of Vic. average of 2.4.
+Family households account for 81.8% of all households, consisting of 34.6% couples with children, 32.1% couples without children, and 14.1% single parent families.
+Non-family households make up the remaining 18.2%, with lone person households at 15.3% and group households comprising 2.8%.
+The median household size is 2.7 people, which is larger than the Regional Vic. average of 2.4.

 Frequently Asked Questions - Households